 Having taken the decision that it would be wise to have a survey carried out, the question invariably arises as to which type of report is appropriate, either a RICS Homebuyer Report or a full building survey.
 There are no hard and fast rules, but some general guidance might be helpful.

-What is a RICS Homebuyer Report?
+What's included in a RICS Homebuyer Report?

 As a rule, RICS Homebuyer Reports are for more modern properties of conventional construction that simply need an ‘MOT’.
 The report gives more detail than a basic Mortgage Valuation, but less than a full building survey.